Turkish prosecutors to probe Erdogan effigy incident in Sweden -state media

 Ankara has said Sweden needed to take a clearer stance against what it sees as terrorists, mainly Kurdish militants and the organisation it blames for a 2016 coup attempt.

-Turkish state-owned Anadolu news agency said the investigation was launched after Erdogan's lawyer filed a legal petition.
+Turkish state-owned Anadolu news agency said an investigation into the incident was opened after Erdogan's lawyer filed a legal petition.

 "A criminal complaint has been filed with the Ankara chief public prosecutor's office, demanding that an investigation be launched against the perpetrators," the president's lawyer Huseyin Aydin wrote on Twitter.